![]() |

 6. I'll never tell anyone about the time _____________ "

-I am appalled at the general lack of mathematical expertise among our teenagers and children of this generation.
-Part of it stems from the lack of mathematical expertise - and love for math - among their teachers, which in turn reflects the neglect of concern about academic excellence in the educational unions, the teachers colleges, and in educational bureaucracies at all levels, where the goal of education appears to be instilling liberal political attitudes rather than achieving academic excellence.
+Part of the problem may stem from the lack of mathematical expertise - and love for math - among their teachers, which in turn reflects the neglect of concern about academic excellence in the educational unions, the teachers colleges, and in educational bureaucracies at all levels, where the goal of education appears to be instilling political attitudes rather than achieving academic excellence.
 In the name of teaching kids to "think for themselves," they are deprived of the core knowledge and the tools needed to actually think seriously about anything.
 And mathematical tools are critical for thinking and problem solving in almost any area.

 Sowell explores many failed policies of the anointed, including Johnson's War on Poverty, sex education, and the revolution in criminal justice, showing how they each fall into the same pattern.
 The anointed proclaim a crisis exists that isn't really there or has been improving.
 They propose solutions based on their morally superior insight - solutions which others, often using real evidence and data, predict will fail or make things worse.
 No evidence is required to support the proposed solutions, which are "self-evident" to the anointed.
 The solutions are implemented and the results are miserable.
 In response, the anointed declare that critics are "simplistic" or even evil.
 The problem is that their solutions have not been implemented widely enough or have not received enough funding.
 Things would have been much worse if it had not been for their solution.
 More of their failed solution is proposed.
 Evidence against their policies is ignored.